-The Finance Committee reviews and makes recommendations to the Board with respect to certain of our financial affairs and policies, including investments, investment policies and guidelines, financial planning, capital structure and management, stock dividend policy and dividends, stock repurchases, and strategic plans and transactions.
+The Finance Committee oversees the Company's investments, investment policies and guidelines, financial planning, capital structure and management, stock dividend policy and dividends, stock repurchases, budgetary reviews and reinsurance protection.

 Risk Management, Technology and Innovation Committee

 The Risk Committee's duties were expanded, and its name was changed to the Risk Management, Technology and Innovation Committee, in 2022.
 The Risk Management, Technology and Innovation Committee, or the Risk Committee, provides oversight of the Company's IT and cybersecurity risks and strategies, and oversees the Company's innovation strategies and risks.
 The Risk Committee approves and provides high-level oversight of the Company's enterprise-wide risk management framework and structure, including the Company's approach to risk management and the practices, guidelines, policies, processes, and governance structures necessary to execute the risk management program.
 The Risk Committee also approves, and monitors adherence to, the Company's risk appetite and risk tolerances, and provides input and direction on the most significant risks facing the Company.